rolandtritsch/scala-aoc-2017/README.md

 * install sbt (`brew install sbt`)
 * clone the repo (`git clone ...`)
 * run the tests (`sbt aocJVM/test`)
+  * this will run all tests (ScalaTest, ScalaCheck, ScalaMeter) and this might take a while
+  * you can run specific tests with `sbt aocJVM/testOnly aoc.Day01Spec`
+  * you can run `sbt ???` to only run the *fast* tests
+  * you can run `sbt ???` to only run the tests that will test for the correct solutions
 * run the JVM main (`sbt aocJVM/run`)
 * run the Native main (`sbt aocNative/run`)
+* generate the doc (`sbt doc`) and look at it (`open target/scala-2.10/api/index.html`)

 Note: To [make Scala Native work](http://www.scala-native.org/en/latest/user/setup.html) you probably need to install a couple more packages.